ephect-io/docker-image/README.md

 ## 📝 Notes

-- These images are designed for **development** only
-- Xdebug is enabled by default (disable it in production)
+These images are designed for **development** as Xdebug is enabled by default.
-- Images are multi-architecture (amd64, arm64)
-- Node.js is installed via NVM for user `salamandra`

-## 🆘 Support

-To report an issue or contribute, visit the project's GitHub repository.

----

-**Automatically generated** - Do not edit manually
+## 🐳 Local Docker Registry

+I prepared a script called `rocker` (Registry for Docker) to easily create and manage a local Docker registry on your machine.
+This is useful for testing and development purposes.

+See the [Rocker README](./registry/README.md) for detailed instructions on usage and configuration.